spring-io/develocity-conventions/README.md

 ## Using the conventions

-The conventions are published to https://repo.spring.io.
+Releases of the conventions are published to Maven Central.
-Depending on the version you wish to use, they will be availble from the `snapshot` or `release` repository.
+Snapshots are published to https://repo.spring.io/snapshot.

 The first step in using the conventions is to make the necessary repository available for plugin resolution.
 This is done by configuring a plugin management repository in `settings.gradle`, as shown in the following example: